 Our off-shore development facility continues to perform strongly and has enhanced its capabilities and expanded its sales and marketing activities.
 The Lahore operation supports the worldwide customer base of the NFSTM suite of products and all other product offerings.
 NetSol has continued to lend support to the Lahore subsidiary to further develop its quality initiatives and infrastructure.
 The programming and development facility in Pakistan, being the engine which drives NetSol worldwide, continues to be the major source of revenue generation.
-The Pakistan operation contributed 58.18% of the 2010 revenues with \$21.40 million in revenues for the current year with a net profit of \$11.14 million before adjusting the minority interest.
+NetSol PK contributed \$21.40 million in revenues for the current year with a net profit of \$11.14 million before adjusting the minority interest.
 This was accomplished primarily through export of IT services and product licensed to both the domestic and overseas markets.